aalfiann/reslim-tuber/readme.md

 -----------------
 I recommend you to use PostMan an add ons in Google Chrome to get Started with test.

-1. Import reSlim.sql in your database then config your database connection in config.php inside folder "reSlim/src/"
+1. Import reSlim-tuber.sql in your database then config your database connection in config.php inside folder "reSlim-tuber/src/"
-2. Import file reSlim User.postman_collection.json in your PostMan.
+2. Import file reSlim-tuber User.postman_collection.json in your PostMan.
 3. Edit the path in PostMan.
 Because the example test is using my path server which is my server is run in http://localhost:1337
-    The path to run reSlim is inside folder api.<br> Example for my case is: http://localhost:1337/reSlim/src/api/<br><br>
+    The path to run reSlim is inside folder api.<br> Example for my case is: http://localhost:1337/reSlim-tuber/src/api/<br><br>
     In short, It's depend on your server configuration.
 4. Then you can do the test by yourself

 Working with gui example for testing
 -----------------

-1. Import reSlim.sql in your database then config your database connection in config.php inside folder "reSlim/src/"
+1. Import reSlim-tuber.sql in your database then config your database connection in config.php inside folder "reSlim-tuber/src/"
-2. Edit the config.php inside folder "reSlim/test/example"<br>
+2. Edit the config.php inside folder "reSlim/test/example/backend"<br>
     $config['title'] = 'your title website';<br>
     $config['email'] = 'your default email address';<br>
     $config['basepath'] = 'url location of base path example';<br>
     $config['api'] = 'url location of base path of api';<br>
     $config['apikey'] = 'your api key, you can leave this blank and fill this later';
 3. Visit yourserver/reSlim/test/example<br>
-    For my case is http://localhost:1337/reSlim/test/example
+    For my case is http://localhost:1337/reSlim-tuber/test/example/backend
 4. You can login with default superuser account:<br>
     Username : reslim<br>
     Password : reslim